-4.41 - 4.43 - we agree with the rationale and proposals set out in the consultation document.
-Experience of reporters in a planning context leads us to endorse the flexible yet professional and engaged approach which they can bring.
-In addition to having the ability to seek appropriate expert advice, the reporters should nonetheless have relevant professional qualifications and experience.
+4.41 - 4.43 - I agree with the rationale and proposals set out in the consultation document.
+Reporters in a planning context have a flexible yet professional and engaged approach.

-In our view the first sentence of paragraph 4.43 would have been better placed at paragraph 4.22.
+In my view the first sentence of paragraph 4.43 would have been better placed at paragraph 4.22.
 The final version of the new procedure should make it clear that the promoter must ensure its proposals are fully detailed and feasible at the point of submission.
 This will increase certainty about what is being proposed and reduce the difficulties faced by objectors when schemes are materially altered late in the day.

-Objectors in the Private Bills process have in some cases been (or at least felt) hindered by a lack of suitable detail in the Bill as introduced and in the accompanying papers, as well as lack of engagement by some promoters.
+Objectors in the Private Bills process have in some cases been (or at least felt) hindered by a lack of suitable detail in the Bill as introduced and the accompanying papers and as well as lack of engagement by some promoters.
 Those experiences have been compounded by Bill Committees and Clerks taking a strict view on the admissibility of material for evidence, of such being limited to matters expressly covered in original objections and not allowing admissibility questions to be debated.
 This has led to some objectors being frustrated that they have been unable to substantiate their position when it has become necessary to lead evidence, particularly when a lack of prior engagement by the promoter rather than any fundamental difficulty in agreeing a means of resolving the objection has resulted in objections having to be sustained during the parliamentary process.

-The new process should allow the reporters to exercise discretion in the management of the inquiry process, on the basis of guidance to be issued, so as to not only allow but encourage resolution of objections and the introduction of relevant material to substantiate positions if a negotiated compromise cannot be found.
+The new process should allow the reporters to exercise discretion in the management of the inquiry process, so as to not only allow but encourage resolution of objections and the introduction of relevant material to substantiate positions if a negotiated compromise cannot be found.